OpenPMU/OpenPMU_PTP/CM4_with_1PPS_out/README.md

-# Configuring the Raspberry Pi CM4 as a PTP Slave Clock with 1PPS output pulse.
+# Configuring the Raspberry Pi CM4 as a PTP Slave Clock with 1PPS output pulse

 Note, for this guide to work, you will need a PTP Master Clock somewhere on your subnet.